Study Areas:

 8. Caba, Episodes, p.
 73.

 9. Ibid.
-76. Jack Hopkins is identified by J. Howard Wert in later writings as the chief contact between the Black Ducks and Gettysburg's African American community.
+76. John "Jack" Hopkins is identified by J. Howard Wert in later writings as the chief contact between the Black Ducks and Gettysburg's African American community.
+His involvement with aiding freedom seekers pre-dated working with the Black Ducks.
+Hopkins was known to and worked with abolitionist Thaddeus Stevens in guiding, sheltering and aiding fugitive slaves passing through Gettysburg.

 Now Available on this site